codingPhuc/Learning_Programming_vault/learning block.md

 there are two area  in mathematic
 main idea base on a recursive  list out the main idea of a  theorem this practice is too proof an equation and see if the equation make sense  , and if other equation can be used to proof another equation or theorem
 ### proof
 is the foundation of mathematic read the proof  section in the obsidian  vault for future clarification
+to repetition a proof in mathematic  I should
+1. repetition by providing the name of proof then let the user of the proof solve it themself
+2. repetition by  filling in the gap the proof equation
+3. repetition by specify using what formula for the proof it self
+4. the proof  should be separated   into different section of  a courses .
+For  an example ,  Algebra should there is Preliminaries
 ### practice
-is the part for solving an equation
+is the part for solving an equation  practice is the used of the proof to solve an equation
+1. repetition practice I should give equation to solve
+	1. each equation belong to a specific section like this section is  about  Preliminaries
+	2. then for a singl